flowvenue-it/flowvenue-mcp-server/README.md

 > Turn AI agents into conversational business operators.

-Flowvenue MCP Server allows AI assistants like Claude to create workflows, execute business processes, navigate operational contexts, query KPIs, and manage enterprise operations conversationally.
+Flowvenue MCP Server allows AI assistants like Claude to interact with real business operations through conversational workflows, enterprise processes, KPI engines, and operational runtime orchestration.

 Built on the Model Context Protocol (MCP).

 ---

+# Important

+Flowvenue MCP Server is not a standalone workflow tool.

+It is an enterprise integration layer for the Flowvenue platform.

+Using the MCP server requires:
+- an active Flowvenue organization
+- a valid Flowvenue license
+- API access enabled on your instance
+- authentication credentials issued by Flowvenue

+---

+# What is Flowvenue?

+Flowvenue is a conversational operational runtime that allows organizations to:

+- create business processes conversationally
+- execute workflows through AI agents
+- orchestrate operational activities
+- manage approvals and actions
+- query KPIs conversationally
+- navigate enterprise contexts dynamically

+Flowvenue transforms enterprise operations into AI-callable capabilities.

+---

-## What makes Flowvenue different?
+# What makes Flowvenue different?

 Most MCP servers today expose:
 - files
-- static APIs
+- APIs
 - retrieval tools
-- generic functions
+- static functions

 Flowvenue exposes:
 - business processes
+- operational runtime
 - conversational workflows
-- operational runtime
-- contextual execution
 - enterprise orchestration
+- stateful operational execution

 This is not just a tool server.